domshyra/ReactPlayground/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+(Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.)
+That is the default from create-react scripts but I have overridden it to use Jest.
+Will have to use some stuff from there later, but that has changed

 ### `npm run build`